-Section 164(a) of title 23, United States Code, is amended- (1) by redesignating paragraphs (1) through (4) as paragraphs (2) through (5), respectively;

-(2) by inserting before paragraph (2), as redesignated, the following:

-"(1) 24-7 SOBRIETY PROGRAM.-The term "24-7 sobriety program' has the meaning given the term in section 405(d)(7)(A).";

-(3) in paragraph (5), as redesignated-

-(A) in the matter preceding subparagraph (A), by inserting "or combination of laws or programs" after "State law";

-(B) by amending subparagraph (A) to read as follows: "(A) receive, for a period of not less than 1 year-

-"(i) a suspension of all driving privileges;

-"(ii) a restriction on driving privileges that limits the individual to operating only motor vehicles with an ignition interlock device installed, unless a special exception applies;

-^{ii}(iii) a restriction on driving privileges that limits the individual to operating motor vehicles only if participating in, and complying with, a 24-7 sobriety program; or

-"(iv) any combination of clauses (i) through (iii);"; (C) by striking subparagraph (B);

-(D) by redesignating subparagraphs (C) and (D) as subparagraphs (B) and (C), respectively; and

-(E) in subparagraph (C), as redesignated-

-(i) in clause (i)(II) by inserting before the semicolon the following: "(unless the State certifies that the general practice is that such an individual will be incarcerated)"; and
+- (1) by redesignating paragraphs (1) through (4) as paragraphs (2) through (5), respectively; - (2) by inserting before paragraph (2), as redesignated, the following: - "(1) 24-7 SOBRIETY PROGRAM.-The term '24-7 sobriety program' has the meaning given the term in section 405(d)(7)(A)."; - (3) in paragraph (5), as redesignated- - (A) in the matter preceding subparagraph (A), by inserting "or combination of laws or programs" after "State law": - (B) by amending subparagraph (A) to read as follows: - "(A) receive, for a period of not less than 1 year- - $\lq\lq\lq(i)$ a suspension of all driving privileges; - "(ii) a restriction on driving privileges that limits the individual to operating only motor vehicles with an ignition interlock device installed, unless a special exception applies; - "(iii) a restriction on driving privileges that limits the individual to operating motor vehicles only if participating in, and complying with, a 24-7 sobriety program; or - "(iv) any combination of clauses (i) through (iii);"; - (C) by striking subparagraph (B); - (D) by redesignating subparagraphs (C) and (D) as subparagraphs (B) and (C), respectively; and - (E) in subparagraph (C), as redesignated- - (i) in clause (i)(II) by inserting before the semicolon the following: "(unless the State certifies that the general practice is that such an individual will be incarcerated)"; and - (ii) in clause (ii)(II) by inserting before the period at the end the following: "(unless the State

-(ii) in clause (ii)(II) by inserting before the period at the end the following: "(unless the State certifies that the general practice is that such an individual will receive 10 days of incarceration)"; and

-"(6) SPECIAL EXCEPTION.-The term 'special exception' means an exception under a State alcohol-ignition interlock law for the following circumstances:

-"(A) The individual is required to operate an employer's motor vehicle in the course and scope of employment and the business entity that owns the vehicle is not owned or controlled by the individual.

-"(B) The individual is certified by a medical doctor as being unable to provide a deep lung breath sample for analysis by an ignition interlock device.".
+- certifies that the general practice is that such an individual will receive 10 days of incarceration)"; and - (4) by adding at the end the following: - "(6) SPECIAL EXCEPTION.-The term 'special exception' means an exception under a State alcohol-ignition interlock law for the following circumstances: - "(A) The individual is required to operate an employer's motor vehicle in the course and scope of employment and the business entity that owns the vehicle is not owned or controlled by the individual. - "(B) The individual is certified by a medical doctor as being unable to provide a deep lung breath sample for analysis by an ignition interlock device.".

 SEC.
 1415.
-ADMINISTRATIVE PROVISIONS TO ENCOURAGE POLLI-NATOR HABITAT AND FORAGE ON TRANSPORTATION RIGHTS-OF-WAY.
+ADMINISTRATIVE PROVISIONS TO EN-COURAGE POLLINATOR HABITAT AND FORAGE ON TRANSPORTATION RIGHTS-OF-WAY.

-(a) IN GENERAL.-Section 319 of title 23, United States Code, is amended-

-(1) in subsection (a) by inserting "(including the enhancement of habitat and forage for pollinators)" before "adjacent"; and

-"(c) ENCOURAGEMENT OF POLLINATOR HABITAT AND FORAGE DEVELOPMENT AND PROTECTION ON TRANSPORTATION RIGHTS-OF-WAY .-- In carrying out any program administered by the Secretary under this title, the Secretary shall, in conjunction with willing States, as appropriate-

-"(1) encourage integrated vegetation management practices on roadsides and other transportation rights-of-way, including reduced mowing; and

-"(2) encourage the development of habitat and forage for Monarch butterflies, other native pollinators, and honey bees through plantings of native forbs and grasses, including noninvasive, native milkweed species that can serve as migratory way stations for butterflies and facilitate migrations of other pollinators."

-(b) PROVISION OF HABITAT, FORAGE, AND MIGRATORY WAY STA-TIONS FOR MONARCH BUTTERFLIES, OTHER NATIVE POLLINATORS, AND HONEY BEES.-Section 329(a)(1) of title 23, United States Code, is amended by inserting "provision of habitat, forage, and migratory way stations for Monarch butterflies, other native pollinators, and honey bees," before "and aesthetic enhancement".
+- (a) IN GENERAL.-Section 319 of title 23, United States Code, is amended- - (1) in subsection (a) by inserting "(including the enhancement of habitat and forage for pollinators)" before "adjacent"; and - (2) by adding at the end the following: - "(c) Encouragement of Pollinator Habitat and Forage Development and Protection on Transportation Rights-of-Way.-In carrying out any program administered by the Secretary under this title, the Secretary shall, in conjunction with willing States, as appropriate- - "(1) encourage integrated vegetation management practices on roadsides and other transportation rights-of-way, including reduced mowing; - "(2) encourage the development of habitat and forage for Monarch butterflies, other native pollinators, and honey bees through plantings of native forbs and grasses, including noninvasive, native milkweed species that can serve as migratory way stations for butterflies and facilitate migrations of other pollinators." - (b) Provision of Habitat, Forage, and Mi-Gratory Way Stations for Monarch Butter, Flies, Other Native Pollinators, and Honey Bees.-Section 329(a)(1) of title 23, United States Code, is amended by inserting "provision of habitat, forage, and migratory way stations for Monarch butterflies, other native pollinators, and honey bees," before "and aesthetic enhancement".

 SEC.
 1416.
-HIGH PRIORITY CORRIDORS ON NATIONAL HIGHWAY SYSTEM.
+HIGH PRIORITY CORRIDORS ON NA-TIONAL HIGHWAY SYSTEM.